isomerpages/nparks-railcorridor/_enhancement-plans/Enhancement Plans (Rail Corridor Central).md

 Plans to enhance the Bukit Timah Railway Station and its surroundings as a community node include restoring and repurposing the conserved Railway Station as a heritage gallery, planting species that were commonly found in a 1960s kampong, and providing amenities such as toilets and bicycle racks.
 The enhancement works to the Bukit Timah Railway Station will be complete by mid-2022.

-To view the map of the access points of Rail Corridor (Central), please [click here](/files/RC%20Central_Access%20Points.pdf).
+To view the map of the access points of Rail Corridor (Central), please click here.
+[Example Filename](/files/RC%20Central_Access%20Points.pdf)